-3.8.1 Features
+4.8.1.
+Features

-Each Edition of PAB Pipe Organ Samples is capable of storing different numbers of combinations within its internal memory; the Professional Edition can store up to 100 programs ranging from 000 to 099, the Extended Edition can store 1000 combinations from 000 to 999.
-You can save and load these programs into a single file by using HauptwerkTM's built-in Save and Load functionality in the Combinations menu (as of HauptwerkTM Version 3.21).
+Each Edition of PAB Pipe Organ Samples is capable of storing different numbers of combinations within its internal memory; the Gravissimo Edition can store 1000 combinations from 000 to 999, and the divisional combination action has 20 frames for each division.
+You can save and load these programs into a single file by using HauptwerkTMs built-in Save and Load functionality in the Combinations menu (as of HauptwerkTM Version 4.2).

-The Combination Action, or "Setzer" in its Germanic name, is accessed and controlled by a group of dedicated buttons.
+The Combination Action, or "Setzer" in its German name, is accessed and controlled by a group of dedicated buttons.
 Ten numerical buttons (numbered 0 - 9) can directly access the first ten memory positions, and are also used in conjunction with the four buttons marked with arrow-like triangles, permitting rapid navigation within the combination memory.
 The up-down arrow buttons advance/decrement the selection by 'tens', while the left-right buttons advance/decrement by 'ones' (see below).
 The S key is used to Set combinations in memory.

-3.8.2 Programming and resetting from Graphical User Interface (GUI) or Musical Instrument Digital Interface (MIDI)
+4.8.2.
+Programming and resetting from Graphical User Interface (GUI) or Musical Instrument Digital Interface (MIDI)

-Once you define a stop configuration on the console that you wish to save as a combination preset (also called a "frame"), press the S button once, and then press either a number or a navigation key to select which combination frame you want to program.
+Once you define a stop configuration on the console that you wish to save as a general combination preset (also called a "frame"), press the S button once, and then press either a number or a navigation key to select which combination frame you want to program.
 If you select the same number that was previously active, the previous combination will be overwritten with the new one.

-Hint:

-The easiest way to program a particular stop combination into the next frame is to press the S set button and then press the increment button.
+Hint: The easiest way to program a particular stop combination into the next frame is to press the S set button and then press the increment button.
 This will program the currently set configuration to the next frame and increment the current frame by one to that frame - with a single click.